Shopify CSV Import Duplicate Products: Root Causes

 For catalogues that receive regular supplier updates, a consistent workflow prevents duplicate products from accumulating.

-- Export current products using Importier's Full Shopify CSV preset.
-This file contains your current Handles.
+- 01Export current products using Importier's Full Shopify CSV presetThis file contains your current Handles

-- Match the supplier's update file to your export by SKU or product code.
-Add the Handle values from your export to the supplier update file.
+- 02Match the supplier's update file to your export by SKU or product codeAdd the Handle values from your export to the supplier update file

-- Upload the updated file through Importier's 14-step wizard.
-Confirm the Handle column maps to the Handle field during column mapping.
+- 03Open Importier's 14-step wizard with the updated fileConfirm the Handle column maps to the Handle field during column mapping

-- Review the import preview.
-Verify that the count of new products matches what you expect (only genuinely new products from the supplier, not updates to existing ones).
+- 04Review the import previewVerify that the count of new products matches what you expect, with only genuinely new supplier products creating new records

 For merchants using Importier's Scheduled Imports, the same column mapping configuration is stored with the schedule.
-A supplier CSV uploaded to the same schedule consistently applies the same Handle mapping without requiring manual review of the column configuration each time.
+A supplier CSV delivered to the same schedule consistently applies the same Handle mapping without requiring manual review of the column configuration each time.

 The duplicate products problem is almost entirely preventable once Handle management is built into the import workflow.
 The main variable is consistency: the same Handle values must arrive with every import from the same supplier, whether by carrying over the correct values in the source file or by confirming the mapping in the import wizard before the import runs.